Jwala-1908/QOSF-Mentorship-Task-4/README.md

 # QOSF Mentorship Program- Screening Task 4
-This repository contains my solution to Screening Task 4 for the 3rd cohort of [Quantum Open Source Foundation's Mentorship Program](https://qosf.org/qc_mentorship/).
+This repository contains my solution to Screening Task 4 for the 3rd cohort of [Quantum Open Source Foundation's Mentorship Program](https://qosf.org/qc_mentorship/), submitted February 2021.

-There are two notebooks.
+There are two notebooks in this repository.

 * **Task_4.ipynb**: Main solution notebook.
 This notebook detailing the algorithm and _Cirq_ code implementation for the task.